 \section{Abstract}

 Quantum entanglement is the essential resource for quantum communication and distributed information processing in a quantum network.
 However, the remote generation over a network suffers from inevitable transmission loss and other technical difficulties.
 This paper introduces the concept of entanglement buffers as a potential primitive for preparing long-distance entanglement.
-We investigate the filling of entanglement buffers with either one Bell state or a stream of Bell states.
-We illustrate their resilience to non-ideal interactions and transmission loss, making them sometimes more advantageous than other entanglement generation approaches in the quantum network scenario.
+We investigate the filling of entanglement buffers with either one Bell state or a stream of Bell states via SWAP interactions.
+We illustrate their resilience to imperfect interactions, noise, and losses, making the buffers suitable for a realistic quantum network scenario.
 Additionally, larger entanglement buffers can always enhance these benefits.

-Quantum networks are the platform to perform quantum communication and information processing tasks, such as quantum teleportation \cite{Bennett.etal1993, Andersen.etal2013}, quantum key distribution \cite{BB84, Gisin.etal2002, Panayi.etal2014}, and quantum clock synchronization \cite{Jozsa.etal2000, Ilo-Okeke.etal2018}.
+Quantum networks are the platform to perform quantum communication and information processing tasks, such as quantum teleportation \cite{Bennett.etal1993, Andersen.etal2013}, quantum key distribution \cite{BB84, Gisin_quantum_2002, Panayi.etal2014}, and quantum clock synchronization \cite{Jozsa.etal2000, Ilo-Okeke.etal2018}.
 They also facilitate the realization of quantum computation, metrology, and sensing in a long-distance and distributed manner \cite{Cirac.etal1999, Komar.etal2014, Degen.etal2017, Komar.etal2014, Proctor.etal2018}, ultimately paving the way towards a quantum internet \cite{Kimble2008, Simon2017, Wehner.etal2018}.